Diverging Preferences: When do Annotators Disagree and do Models Know?: Diverging Preferences in RLHF Annotation

 \textbf{Refusals} We find that refusals based on \textbf{safety} concerns or model \textbf{capabilities} are often the subject of disagreement among annotators.
 This finding is consistent with prior work, which has demonstrated that judgments of social acceptability or offensive language can vary based on their personal background and identity~\citep{forbes2020social,sap2022annotatorsWithAttitudes}.
-We, furthermore, find that diverging preferences often occur when comparing \textbf{refusals versus refusals}.
+Furthermore, we find that diverging preferences often occur when comparing \textbf{refusals versus refusals}.
 Recent work has studied establishing different types of refusals (e.g., soft versus hard refusals) and rules for when each are appropriate~\citep{tong2024rbr}.
 Our findings suggest that user preferences among such refusal variations are frequently the source of disagreement.

 \textbf{Errors} Prior work has noted that an individual's judgment of a response's correctness has almost perfect agreement with their judgment of a response's overall quality~\citep{wang2024helpsteer2}.
-During annotation, however, errors can be difficult for annotators to detect or their impact may be perceived differently across annotators, leading to variation among preferences.
+During annotation, however, errors can be difficult to detect or their impact may be perceived differently, leading to variation among preferences.